RenderKit/openvkl/README.md

 thread before calling the sampling, gradient, or interval API functions.
 Otherwise, under some circumstances special handling of denormalized floating point numbers can significantly reduce application and Open VKL performance.
-The driver parameter `flushDenormals` or environment variable `OPENVKL_FLUSH_DENORMALS` can be used to toggle this mode; by default it is enabled.
+The device parameter `flushDenormals` or environment variable `OPENVKL_FLUSH_DENORMALS` can be used to toggle this mode; by default it is enabled.
 Alternatively, when using Open VKL together with the Intel® Threading Building Blocks, it is sufficient to execute the